InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-module.rst

 IoC Container Module
 ====================

-Before any InfinniPlatform application is run the platform initiates search of IoC-container modules.
-It scans all assemblies (``*.dll``) in the current app directory and selectively picks up all classes that implement IContainerModule_ interface.
-Those classes must be public and have got parameterless constructor.
-Then comes automatic module creation and a method `Load()_` is called in the end of this procedure.
+Before an application will be run you need to register all components in the IoC container.
+Modules can add a set of related components to a container.
+Each module implements the IContainerModule_ interface and contains only the `Load()`_ method for registering components.

 .. index:: IContainerModule.Load()